 The second thing you need to know about fire damaged houses for sale is that they are not easy to sell.

-One of the big reasons why is that there are so many unknowns when it comes to a house that has been damaged in a fire.
+One of the big reasons is the many unknowns associated with a house that has sustained fire damage.

 For example, there could be unseen damage that nobody is aware of and that the new buyer may not find until they have been living in the house for a while.